Mara Abbott

 Mara Katherine Abbott (born November 14, 1985) is an American former women's bicycle racer.
 In 2010, Abbott became the first US cyclist ever to win the Giro d'Italia Femminile, one of the Grand Tours of women's bicycle racing.
 Abbott retired after the 2016 Olympic Games road race.

 Early life and amateur career

-Abbott was born in and, as of 2016, still lives in Boulder, Colorado.
+Mara Abbott was born in and, as of 2016, still lives in Boulder, Colorado.
 She was a competitive swimmer, primarily specializing in distance freestyle races, at Whitman College, which is where she took up road bicycle racing as a springtime activity.
 After competing for Whitman in two straight National College Cycling Association Division II championships, where the team won back-to-back championships in both the team time trial and the team omnium, and Abbott won back-to-back championships in the road race and also won the criterium and the individual omnium in 2006, Abbott placed fifth in the USA National Championship Women's Road Race.
 She also won back-to-back championships in the Mount Evans Hill Climb in 2005 and 2006.